iov-one/iov-core/docs/ROADMAP.md

 - [x] Demo usage in CLI
 - [ ] Investigate possibilities and integrate into web wallet (if possible???)

-## BCP-Proxy MVP for one chain

-- [ ] Add `bcp-client` that talks to `bcp-proxy` and fulfills bcp-basic blockchain interface (as above)
-- [ ] Add `bcp-proxy` implementation that communicates with a tendermint chain (demo: combing client and server)
-- [ ] Add `bcp-proxy` implementation that communicates with Lisk 1.0.0 chains
-- [ ] Update above webapp to query over both Lisk and Tendermint chains with a chain selector

 ## Streaming interface

 - [x] Clarify interface for blockchain client, including subscriptions (observable)
 - [x] Enhance Tendermint RPC wrapper to fulfill interface
-- [ ] Enhance BCP Proxy client and server to fulfil interface
+- [/] Enhance Lisk/Ethereum adaptors to fulfil interface
-- [ ] Update wallet to use new realtime/reactive interface
+- [x] Update wallet to use new realtime/reactive interface

 ## Add support for NFTs (bns only)

-- [ ] DEPENDENCY: implement NFTs in bcp-demo
+- [x] DEPENDENCY: implement NFTs in bcp-demo
-- [ ] Update bns protobuf definitions from new bcp protobuf files
+- [x] Update bns protobuf definitions from new bcp protobuf files
-- [ ] Add more transaction types and codec support
+- [x] Add more transaction types and codec support
-- [ ] Define interfaces (BcpMinimal, BcpNFTs, BcpSwap, etc....)
-- [ ] Write integration tests of NFT transfer with bcp-demo
+- [x] Write integration tests of NFT transfer with bcp-demo
+- [ ] Update with full suite of NFTs

 ## Ethereum Proxy

 - [x] Add secp256k1 HD support to `keybase` (same hd path as ed25519simpleaddress for now)
-- [ ] Add `bcp-proxy` support to provide `bcp-basic` queries for account balance
+- [x] Add `bcp-proxy` support to provide `bcp-basic` queries for account balance
-- [ ] Add support for sendtx with ETH (encode simple transaction and submit to blockchain)
+- [x] Add support for sendtx with ETH (encode simple transaction and submit to blockchain)
-- [ ] Enable querying all transactions per account
+- [/] Enable querying all transactions per account (note: currently using etherscan)
-- [ ] Add support for 1 testnet, mainnet, and poanetwork
+- [x] Add support for 1 testnet, mainnet, and poanetwork
 - [ ] Extend sendtx and queries to handle erc20 tokens, by hardcoding a lookup of token name to contract address and sigfigs
 - [ ] Transaction history shows ERC20 amounts as well as ETH amounts
 - [ ] Implement atomic swap contract in solidity
 - [ ] Add swap transactions and queries that interact with our uploaded swap contract (using hardcoded contract address)
-- [ ] Sign Ethereum tx with same HD path as metamask.
+- [x] Sign Ethereum tx with same HD path as metamask.
 Importing mnemonic enables use in iov-core and metamask
-- [ ] Verify we can use Ethereum chains just like Lisk or `bcp-demo` chain with same webapp, and switch between chains
+- [/] Verify we can use Ethereum chains just like Lisk or `bcp-demo` chain with same webapp, and switch between chains

 ## Value name support

-- [ ] Add transactions to buy, transfer, swap values names (building on NFTs)
+- [/] Add transactions to buy, (TODO: transfer, swap) values names (building on NFTs)
-- [ ] Improve queries to show proper names for account lookups (bns surely and bcp-proxy maybe?)
+- [x] Improve queries to show proper names for account lookups (bns surely and bcp-proxy maybe?)
-- [ ] Expose API for integration in web wallet (using observables as above)
+- [x] Expose API for integration in web wallet (using observables as above)

------------------- Rough ideas not quite ready for backlog ------------------------
+------------------ Next steps ------------------------

 ## Core-Writer Extension MVP (chrome and firefox?)

 - This is to create the equivalent of the metamask plugin using iov-core library under the hood... one approach to securely handle keys in Blockchain UIs, but not the only
-- [ ] Define public API to call `iov-writer` from webapp
+- [ ] Define public API to call `MultiChainSigner` from webapp
-- [ ] Design simple chrome extension that displays data from `iov-writer`, creates accounts, requests confirmations on signing transactions
+- [ ] Design simple chrome extension that displays data from `MultiChainSigner`, creates accounts, requests confirmations on signing transactions
-- [ ] Update webapp to talk to iov-writer to query current account and show that balance
+- [ ] Update webapp to talk to MultiChainSigner to query current account and show that balance
-- [ ] Update webapp to send "sendtx" requests to iov-writer based on user input in webapp
+- [ ] Update webapp to send "sendtx" requests to MultiChainSigner based on user input in webapp
 - [ ] MVP should show balances and allow sending in normal webapp, all keys and transactions confirmation in chrome extension
-- [ ] Support both `bcp-demo` and Lisk (and Ethereum, if implemented already) chains (via `bcp-proxy`)
+- [ ] Support both `bcp-demo` and Lisk (and Ethereum, if implemented already) chains

-## Enhancement: Flexible Core-Reader
-Depends on: Backend implementation and deployment of "bcp-plus" chain as `bcp-demo` extended

-- [ ] Design extensible query endpoints from `iov-reader` -> `bcp-proxy` -> `blockchain`
-- [ ] Define some `query templates` to explain possible queries
-- [ ] Add `codec definition format` for protobuf parsing and transformation, use this with `tendermint-rpc` to talk to a `bcp-plus` chain
-- [ ] Provide documentation for adding a query over `bcp-proxy` (using in turn the expanded tendermint-rpc client to talk to the blockchain).

-## Enhancement: Flexible Core-Writer

-- [ ] Design `meta-codec` format that can generate chain-specific tx-codec for a "blockchain family" given a definition file...
-  - all weave-based systems could share a meta-codec that allows adding individual tx,
-  - all Ethereum chains could customize the swap contract in their definition, etc.
-- [ ] Add definitions for `bcp-demo` and `bcp-plus` example to the package
-- [ ] Auto-generate chain codecs from `meta-codec` + definition in "txBuilder" lookup
-- [ ] Sign `bcp-plus` transactions using only definitions
-- TODO....

 ## Enhancement: BNS Integration
 Depends on: BNS implementation on backend completed and deployed

-- [ ] Add `BCP-Plus` query integration for full BNS feature set
+- [x] Add `BCP-Plus` query integration for full BNS feature set
 - [ ] Complete full `tx-codec` support for all BNS transactions
 - [ ] Add support for name lookup via chrome extension
 - [ ] Add management of value name (registration/transfer) to Chrome extension
 - [ ] Add lookup of chains via chrome extension and webapp (extend "chain selector")
 - [ ] Add queries and browsing of names/chains via webapp (not extension)

-## Enhancement: Other chains
+## Enhancement: Cosmos-Sdk support

+- [ ] Find/build and test reliable codec for amino encoding in Typescript (look at irisnet work to repurpose protobuf.js)
+- [ ] Find/build and test reliable codec for "canonical json" encoding for building sign bytes
-- [ ] Stellar
+- [ ] Create valid secp256k1 signatures that match golang code expectations
-- [ ] Ripple?
+- [ ] Query and parse account balances from cosmos-sdk binary
-- [ ] Cosmos Hub
+- [ ] Create a sendtx accepted by cosmos-sdk binary
-- [ ] NEO
+- [ ] Query and parse transaction (given an account)
-- [ ] Tezos
+- [ ] Complete high-level BcpConnection tests for querying and moving tokens
-- [ ] Various Lisk/Ethereum compatible forks (since we have the code already)

-## Enhancement Dynamic Codecs

-- [ ] Support downloading codec definitions from BNS
+- [ ] Add streaming support (watch transactions and account)
-- TODO: Add more detail
+- [ ] Add 1-2 custom transactions and queries to demonstrate feasibility

 ## Enhancement: Secure Queries